 Despite our soil type Azaleas perform well planted under the cherry tree in a semi-woodland type environment.
 Other good performers are Buddleia, Choisya, Cotinus coggygria ‘Royal Purple’, Escallonia, Euonymus and Pieris ‘Forest Flame’.
 We also find that Camellias perform well, although a couple of them appear to flower spasmodically.

-The Japanese Maple, Acer palmatum ‘Atropurpureum’, was a reject from a nursery I managed over 45 years ago.
+The Japanese Maple, Acer palmatum ‘Atropurpureum’, was a reject from a nursery I managed nearly 50 years ago.
 Despite not making the grade then, this has now become a key feature plant in the garden having developed into a superb multi-stemmed tree.

 Other shrubs that have done well for us include Cornus alba ‘Elegantissima’ for both summer and winter colour, Mahonia aquilfolium and Sarcococca (Sweet Box) for mid-winter scent and Chaenomeles speciosa for spring colour.
 We have a number of plants of Lonicera pileata as filler plants with one of them being trained into our own “fun” topiary of a ‘Green Squirrel”.